Alexandra Shulman: Early life

 Alexandra Shulman was born in 1957, the daughter of the critic Milton Shulman and the writer Drusilla Beyfus, who herself was a contributor to Vogue, among other publications.
 Her parents had two additional children, Nicola and Jason.
 Her sister Nicola married Constantine Phipps (later, the 5th Marquess of Normanby) in 1990 and has written a biography of Tudor poet Sir Thomas Wyatt.
 Her brother Jason was formerly an art director for glossy magazines but is now a sculptor and photographer.

-Whilst Alexandra was growing up, the Shulman family lived in Belgravia and she attended St Paul's Girls' School.
+While Alexandra was growing up, the Shulman family lived in Belgravia and she attended St Paul's Girls' School.
 The thought of following her parents' career paths did not appeal to Shulman.
 Instead, she expressed an interest in becoming a hairdresser, or working in the music industry, saying: "Nobody believes me when I say it's not what I thought I was going to do.
 But my heroines were singers like Joni Mitchell, Patti Smith or Carly Simon.
 I didn't think about whether they wore Chanel or not".

 Shulman studied social anthropology at the University of Sussex.
 In 1980, she graduated, receiving a 2:2, later recalling herself being "in tears".
 In the following months, she became an assistant at an independent record label, enabling her to move out of her parents' flat.
 However, she was sacked after a short time.
 She then took on a role in the artists and repertoire department of Arista Records which also did not last very long.
 After this foray into the music business, she became a secretary at the now-closed Over 21 magazine.